Welcome to

 The Institute for Family Services (IFS) is a team of family therapists committed to producing change that embraces safe, respectful, nurturing and empowering relationships for all individuals, communities & families …

-Get your tickets for the 19th Annual Liberation Based Healing Conference held in Washington, DC on November 1st and 2nd
+The 20th Annual Liberation Based Healing Conference will be held on November 7th and 8th

 About us